luque667788/simple_pi_media_player/README.md

 ## Usage

 1. Start the Flask application: `python -m app.main`
-2. Access the web interface at: http://raspberrypi.local:5000
+2. Access the web interface by navigating to `http://raspberrypi.local:5000` in your browser.
 3. Upload videos using the upload section.
-4. Use the playback controls to manage video playback.
+4. Use the playback controls to manage video playback:
+    - Play/Pause: Control current playback
+    - Stop: Clears the screen and stops playback completely
+    - Next/Previous: Navigate through playlist items
+    - Loop settings: Enable looping for single files or entire playlists
 5. Click "Edit Playlist" to rearrange your playlist.

 ## Technical Details

--   Built with Flask backend
+-   Built with Flask backend for responsive web control
--   Uses MPlayer for video playback
+-   Uses MPlayer for optimized video playback on resource-constrained devices
--   Persistent playlist storage with JSON
+-   Persistent playlist storage with JSON for reliable operation
--   Real-time UI updates
+-   Real-time UI updates for synchronized control experience
--   maps to frame buffer fb0.
+-   Maps directly to frame buffer fb0 for direct display output
--   Provides logs to file in case of debugging problems
+-   Provides detailed logs to file for troubleshooting and debugging
+-   Configured as a systemd service for automatic startup on boot

 ## Performance Optimization (Raspberry Pi)

 To improve performance on resource-constrained devices like the Raspberry Pi, two main strategies are employed:

-1.  **Video Transcoding (Offline)**:
+1.  **Video Transcoding**:
+    *   When videos are uploaded via the web interface, they undergo automatic transcoding to optimize for the Pi's display and processing capabilities.
+    *   This process resizes videos to match the display resolution (typically 240x320), reduces framerate to 15-20 FPS, and lowers color depth and bitrates.
+    *   These optimizations are necessary because the Raspberry Pi decodes video on the CPU and the SPI display interface has bandwidth limitations.
-    *   A bash script `transcode_videos.sh` is provided to convert videos to a more Pi-friendly format.
+    *   For offline batch processing, a bash script `transcode_videos.sh` is provided.
-    *   This script uses `ffmpeg` to reduce resolution, frame rate, and bitrate.
+    *   Transcoding Time: Small videos (~10MB) take about 10 seconds, while larger files (~100MB) may take several minutes.
-    *   **WARNING**: This script **OVERWRITES** the original video files in the input directory (specified by `FFMPEG_INPUT_DIR`, default `app/uploads/`) with their transcoded versions.
+    *   **WARNING**: The `transcode_videos.sh` script **OVERWRITES** the original video files in the input directory (specified by `FFMPEG_INPUT_DIR`, default `app/uploads/`) with their transcoded versions.
 Make sure you have backups if you need the original high-quality files.
     *   **Usage**: Run `./transcode_videos.sh` from the project root.
 The script will give you a 5-second countdown to cancel before starting.
     *   The script reads configuration from the `.env` file (see below).